jlucaspains/blog/_posts/2018-7-15-migrating-from-tfs-to-vsts-git.md

 git tfs clone https://tfs/tfs/DefaultCollection $/Project/Path/To/ParentBranch --branches=all
 ```

-This will take a while so...

 ![Coffe time]({{ site.url }}/images/posts/coffee-business-cat.jpg)
+*This is going to take a while so...*

 git-tfs suggests cleaning git-tfs metadata.
 This is optional but will leave you with a cleaner repository.